julienijs/Speed-of-language-change-and-population/README.md

 ![Deflexie van veel](https://user-images.githubusercontent.com/107923146/212686616-e951b6ff-717a-4384-97af-1e0f118c78c2.png)

-Note: since the presentation and article are both in Dutch, the R scripts also produce graphs with annotations in Dutch.
+Note: 1) Since the presentation and article are both in Dutch, the R scripts also produce graphs with annotations in Dutch.
+2) Both scripts do exactly the same.
+The difference lies in the names used in the graphs.

 ## References
 Datasets: